cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 *Many-to-many*, you can probably guess, implies that rows in one table may correspond to multiple rows in the other table, and vice versa.
 In our expanded database, our examples of many-to-many relationships will involve book and author awards.
 For example, the Hugo Award is given out each year to a book in the science fiction genre.
 In our database, there are many books that have won a Hugo Award; therefore the row for the Hugo Award in the **awards** table relates to multiple rows in the **books** table.
 Especially good science fiction books might win both a Hugo Award and a Nebula Award; so rows in the **books** table can correspond to multiple **awards** rows.

 How do you connect rows from one table to rows in another table when there is a many-to-many relationship?
 If you try the trick we used with one-to-many relationships, you quickly run into trouble.
-For example, suppose we try to use the **id** column from **books** in the **awards** table; since many books have won the Hugo Award, we need to store many book ids, so we would have many rows for the Hugo Award, all identical except for the book id.
+For example, suppose we try to store id values from **books** in the **awards** table; since many books have won the Hugo Award, we need to store many book ids, so we would have many rows for the Hugo Award, all identical except for the book id.
 On the other hand, if we try to store award ids in the **books** table, books that have won multiple awards will need multiple rows, all identical except for the award ids [#]_.
 Having multiple nearly identical rows creates a number of problems, some of which we will explore in chapter XXX.

 The solution is to use a third table, known as a *cross-reference* table, as a connector.
 At minimum, a cross-reference table will have a column for each of the unique id columns in the two tables being connected.
-For example, the **books_awards** table in our database has a column **book_id** referring to the **id** column of **books**, and an **award_id** column referring to the **id** column of **awards**.
+For example, the **books_awards** table in our database has a column **book_id** referring to the **book_id** column of **books**, and an **award_id** column referring to the **award_id** column of **awards**.
 The existence of a book id, award id pair in the **books_awards** table means that the corresponding book has won the corresponding award.

 We can store other information in the cross-reference table.
 In the case of **books_awards** we also have a **year** column, which stores the year in which the award was given to the book.
 Note that the cross-reference table is really the only place we can store this information; the year doesn't properly "belong" to the award, as an award is given out in many years; and it doesn't properly belong to the book, as books can win awards in different years.